-- 256.47 Taxes of this state enforced in other states.
+256.47 Taxes of this state enforced in other states.
 (1) The courts of this state shall recognize and enforce the liability for taxes lawfully imposed by the laws of any other state which extends a like comity in respect of the liability for taxes lawfully imposed by the laws of this state, and the officials of such other state are authorized to bring action in the courts of this state for the collection of such taxes.
-The certificate of the secretary of state of such other state that such officials have the authority to collect the taxes sought to be collected by such action shall be conclusive proof of that authority. - (2) The attorney-general is empowered to bring action in the courts of other states to collect taxes legally due the state.
+The certificate of the secretary of state of such other state that such officials have the authority to collect the taxes sought to be collected by such action shall be conclusive proof of that authority.

-(3) The term "taxes" as herein employed shall include:

-(a) Any and all tax assessments lawfully made whether they be based upon a return or other disclosure of the taxpayer, upon the information and belief of the taxing authority, or otherwise.

-(b) Any and all penalties lawfully imposed pursuant to a taxing statute.
+- (2) The attorney-general is empowered to bring action in the courts of other states to collect taxes legally due the state - (3) The term "taxes" as herein employed shall include: - (a) Any and all tax assessments lawfully made whether they be based upon a return or other disclosure of the taxpayer, upon the information and belief of the taxing authority, or otherwise. - (b) Any and all penalties lawfully imposed pursuant to a taxing statute - (c) Interest charges lawfully added to the tax liability which constitutes the subject of the action.

-- (c) Interest charges lawfully added to the tax liability which constitutes the subject of the action. - 256.48 Guardian ad litem must be an attorney; fees.
-In all matters in which a guardian ad litem is appointed by the court, the guardian ad litem shall be an attorney admitted to practice in this state and shall be allowed reasonable compensation for his services, reasonable compensation to be such as is customarily charged by attorneys in this state for comparable services.
-Wherever the statutes do not specify who shall pay the fee of the guardian ad litem, the court shall order payment of his fees to be made by the party which the court determines should bear this cost.
+- 256.48 Guardian ad litem must be an attorney.
+(1) In all matters in which a guardian ad litem is appointed by the court, the guardian ad litem shall be an attorney admitted to practice in this state and shall be allowed reasonable compensation for his services, reasonable compensation to be such as is customarily charged by attorneys in this state for comparable services.
+If the attorney of record is also the guardian ad litem, he shall be entitled only to attorney fees and shall receive no compensation for his services as guardian ad litem. - (2) If the statutes do not specify how the fee of the guardian ad litem is paid, the ward shall pay such fee.
+The court may, however, in cases involving real or personal property in which the ward claims or may have a right or interest, order payment out of such property. - (3) No guardian ad litem shall be permitted to receive any money or property of his ward, nor shall any bond be required of a guardian ad litem, but all money or property of his ward shall be paid or delivered to a general guardian of his property subject to the exceptions of s 880.04 - (4) No person shall be appointed guardian ad litem for a plaintiff without the written consent of the person appointed

-The attorney for an insurer, who also the absence of a showing of special servacts as guardian ad litem for the insured, is ices.
-Dickman v.
-Schaeffer, $10~\mathrm{W}$ (2d) 610, not entitled to fees as guardian ad litem in $103~\mathrm{NW}$ (2d) 922.
+History: Sup Ct Order, 50 W (2d) vii; 1971 c 211

+Comment of Judicial Council, 1971: A guardian ad litem shall: (1) Be an attorney and be allowed reasonable compensation as is customarily charged by attorneys for comparable services.
+If the attorney of record is also the guardian ad litem, only one fee is allowed (2) Be compensated by the ward or out of the ward's property (3) Not be permitted to receive any money or property of the ward (4) Not be appointed for a plaintiff without the appointed person's consent Subsection (1) is in present law; subs (3) and (4) are the same as present law [Re Order effective July 1, 1971]